Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 **CUSTOM ELEMENTS & USE TIPS:**

 > Details about the 5 major custom elements of ReMoods Theme.
-If you feel comfortable to take notes with html, these custom elements are the best helper for formatting your notes!
+If you feel comfortable taking notes with HTML, these custom elements are the best helper for formatting your notes!

   - [Art Gallery](#art-gallery)
   - [Sticky Notes](#sticky-notes)